 A beneficiary or a person who receives a testamentary gift (hereafter referred to as a beneficiary or testamentary donee) is obligated to pay inheritance taxes, in proportion to the properties received or to be received by each beneficiary or testamentary donee out of the total properties inherited from the decedent.
 When the beneficiary or testamentary donee is a for-profit corporation is exempted from inheritance taxes.
-However, when the beneficiary or testamentary donee is a for-profit corporation and shareholders of the for-profit corporation include beneficiaries, testamentary donee or lineal descendants of the deceased, the shareholders (who are also the beneficiaries, testamentary donee or lineal descendants of the deceased) shall be liable for inheritance tax corresponding to his or her stake in the for-profit corporation whose inheritance tax was exempted.
+However, when the beneficiary or testamentary donee or testamentary donee is a for-profit corporation and shareholders of the for-profit corporation include beneficiaries, testamentary donee or lineal descendants of the deceased, the shareholders (who are also the beneficiaries, testamentary donee or lineal descendants of the deceased) shall be liable for inheritance tax corresponding to his or her stake in the for-profit corporation whose inheritance tax was exempted.

-Beneficiaries or testamentary donees are jointly and severally obligated to pay the inheritance tax within limits of the property received or to be received by each beneficiary or testamentary donee.
+Beneficiaries or testamentary donees are jointly and severally obligated to pay the inheritance tax within limits of the property received (including property received within 10 years prior to a succession date, i.e., date of death) or to be received by each beneficiary or testamentary donee, less debts/liabilities relating to the succeeded assets and prepaid gift taxes.